| |

 |

-Working in Utrecht at the Trimbos-Institute
+born in 1963.
+Social scientist.
+Working in Utrecht at Trimbos-instituut

-in the area of recovery, empowerment and experiential expertise
+training and consulting company in the area of recovery, empowerment

-of Stichting
+From 2006-09, Chair of Stichting

-Weerklank, the Dutch organisation of people who hear
+Weerklank, the Dutch organisation of people who hear voices

 of Recovery: Working Together towards Experiential Knowledge